• UCLA Health

 Administrative Support and Clinic Coordinator

 Susana has worked at UCLA since 2005 as an Administrative Assistant.
 She has the roll of supporting the BrainSPORT program clinic schedule and she is responsible for coordinating patient visits.
 Susana triages concussion patient inquiries in order to determine what neurocognitive services are needed.
-In addition, Susana helps direct various services in order to make sure all patients are seen in a timely fashion and receive the best comprehensive and individualized care with our medical team.

 Program and Clinical Research Team